reliv/zf-config-factories/README.md

+ZF Config Factories
+======
 Inject dependencies into ZF2 services via configuration rather than factory classes.
-======

 This module has been in-use in production apps since the ZF 2.3 release.
 Developers find it easier to use than factory classes.

 In large apps with many modules and services: